 Identify the disability.
 Students may self-identify at any time, but it is advisable to do at the beginning of the semester.
 The Coordinator of Access and Equity Services for Students with Disabilities is the designated campus contact for students with disabilities.
 If identification is made to another staff or faculty member, he or she should notify the Coordinator and advise the student to contact the Coordinator.

 Provide the Coordinator with current, appropriate documentation of the disability, prepared by a qualified professional.
-Guidelines for documentation are available in the Resnick Learning Center (RLC).
-In addition to individual requirements for a specific disability, all documentation must identify the nature of the disability, how the disability will limit participation in course, programs, services, employment, or activities, and the need for specific accommodations.
-Secondary school Individual Education Plans (IEPs) are not sufficient by themselves as documentation at the postsecondary level.
-Depending on the information contained, an IEP may provide a portion of the necessary documentation and may serve to identify previously utilized accommodations.
+If you need more information about requirements please see Documentation Requirements.
+In addition to individual requirements for a specific disability, all documentation must identify the nature of the disability, how the disability will limit participation in course, programs, services, employment, or activities, and the need for specific academic adjustments.
+Secondary school Individual Education Plans (IEPs) may serve as documentation at the postsecondary level- some IEPs provide more information than others.
+Depending on the information contained, an IEP may provide a portion of the necessary documentation and may serve to identify previously utilized academic adjustments.

 Two weeks prior to each semester, a contract will be sent to the student's email.
-Once signed and returned, students will be sent their letters of academic accommodations which they need to print.
-Students are responsible for giving these to the instructor of each course in which he or she plans to use any accommodations.
+Once returned from the students email address, students will be sent their access letter.
+Students are responsible for sending the letter to their advisor and instructor of each course in which he or she plans to use any academic adjustments.

 The college encourages students to meet with faculty members early in the semester during office hours to discuss specific needs and method(s) for accommodation of those needs within a particular course.
 For online courses please refer to online student services.

-The need for accommodation is not negotiable, but there may be alternate ways to accommodate a particular need.
-If a student and faculty member are unable to agree on the method of accommodation, consult with the Coordinator of Services for Students with Disabilities.
-The college is committed to providing all reasonable accommodations for students while maintaining academic standards of excellence.
+The need for academic adjustment is not negotiable, but there may be alternate ways to accommodate a particular need.
+If a student and faculty member are unable to agree on the method of accommodation, consult with the Coordinator of Access and Equity Services.
+The college is committed to providing all equitable academic adjustments for students while maintaining academic standards of excellence.

-If a faculty member believes that an accommodation will substantially alter the fundamental objectives of a course or program, he or she should immediately consult with the Coordinator of Services for Students with Disabilities.
+If a faculty member believes that an academic adjustment will substantially alter the fundamental objectives of a course or program, he or she should immediately consult with the Coordinator of Access and Equity Services.

 Students with disabilities have the right to:

-• reasonable accommodations and academic adjustments and appropriate auxiliary aids and services determined on a case-by-case basis;
+- academic adjustments, modifications, and appropriate auxiliary aids and services determined on a case-by-case basis;

 Students with disabilities have the responsibility to:

-• identify, in a timely manner, as a person with a disability to the Coordinator of Services for Students with Disabilities when an accommodation is desired and to seek information, counsel, and assistance as needed;
+- identify, in a timely manner, as a person with a disability to the Coordinator of Access and Equity Services when an academic adjustment is desired and to seek information, counsel, and assistance as needed;

-• follow published procedures for obtaining reasonable accommodations, academic adjustments, and/or auxiliary aids and services;
+- follow published procedures for obtaining academic adjustments, modifications and/or auxiliary aids and services;

 Course Substitution Policy for Students with Disabilities